Now that you understand metadata, you will find an article in Jstor or Project Muse

-that addresses a historical subject that falls in the period of 500 BCE to year 0.
+that addresses a historical subject that falls in the period of 1800 to 1900.
 Your article should relate to access, use, or making meaning with fresh water in a way you can explain.

 Learning Outcomes- Students will:

 - Demonstrate how to choose a credible and class-relevant Jstor or Project Muse article.

 - Summarize the article in three sentences, with an appropriate quotation and citation.

 - Generate a list of 5 metadata that are not already tags in the Jstor or Project Muse databases.

 Project Assignment Instructions.

 - Using whatever background material you wish, decide on a region to research.
 Your subject should be mostly in the period of the 19th century.